 The Museo de las Momias houses exactly what the name implies; mummies!
 The story begins, sadly, with an outbreak of cholera in 1833 which resulted in the Saint Paola Cemetery becoming full some 30 years later.
 A tax was then put in place, in an attempt to free up space, which was charged to keep bodies buried here.
 If family members couldn’t or wouldn’t pay the tax, the bodies would be exhumed and placed in storage next door.
 It was at this time that it became apparent that something in the soil composition had naturally mummified the bodies of these poor souls.

-After years of storing these mummies some enterprising locals deciding to start charging for viewing.
+After years of storing these mummies some enterprising locals decided to start charging for viewing.
 This eventually led to a fully legit mummy museum which today sees more than 4,000 visitors per week.
 The Mexican people see this gory display as part of their history and do not view death in the same way some other cultures do.
 Therefore you may even see young school kids here on a field trip.
 However, the incredibly intact remains, some of which seem to be screaming or in agonizing pain, are not for the faint of heart.
 You have been warned!

 Sara blogs at Live Dream Discover